shaovoon/forloopbenchmark/README.md

 # C++ Summing For Loop Benchmark

-The initial motivation is to find out the overhead of various types of for loop in C++
+The initial motivation is to find out the overhead of different for-loop types in C++

 __Test Machine:__ Intel i7 6700 at 3.4 GHz